Do High-Profile Terrorism Arrests Actually Help the Islamic State?

 Realities do not seem to deter any of these officials from their statements.
 Even crediting unsubstantiated US intelligence estimates, only about 150 Americans have traveled—or attempted to travel—to Syria to join militant groups, a small number compared to the overall population of American Muslims.

-Even the director of the FBI is not above relying on a discredited theory that individuals “radicalize” to violence along a predictable path with “stages” as innocuous as deciding to grow a beard.
+Even the director of the FBI is not above relying on a discredited theory that individuals “radicalise” to violence along a predictable path with “stages” as innocuous as deciding to grow a beard.

 And, of course, the tendency to overstate the threat represented by the Islamic State does not stop at our borders.
 Commenting on the recent apprehension of a 16-year-old girl who attempted to travel from London to Syria, UK Home Secretary Theresa May, too, spoke of “the seriousness of the threat … from IS,” casting it in stark, existential terms.